UO-CIS211/calculator/doc/HOWTO.md

 ### Expressions are Trees

 One of the ways we can visualize an expression is as a tree.
-In software development and computer science we draw trees upside down, with the "root" or "root node" at the top and "leaves" or "leaf nodes" at the bottom.
+In software development and computer science we typically draw trees upside down, with the "root" or "root node" at the top and "leaves" or "leaf nodes" at the bottom.
+(Occasionally we'll draw them sideways, with the root on the left and leaves on the right.)

 ![Expressions are Trees](img/Expr-Tree.png)